|

 A Railway Express Truck was the final exhibit that we saw at this fantastic museum.
 We thanked Jeff Phelps and the women inside for the fantastic visit to the Museum of the American Railroad in Fair Park in Dallas.

-When we got off the freeway to come to the museum, we spotted some former Santa Fe Hi-level coaches which Amtrak had turned into Coach-Dorms.
+When we had exited the freeway to go to the Museum of the American Railroad, we had spotted some former Santa Fe Hi-Level coaches which Amtrak had turned into coach-dorms.
 After our visit, we drove around plenty of construction but we finally got close enough for pictures.

 A switcher which is located here.